lambda-client/lambda/README.md

 If you have gradle related issues with either of these force your gradle version to `4.8.1`

-If you do not wish to run from an IDE, use `gradlew.bat runClient` to run KAMI Blue.
+If you do not wish to run from an IDE, use `./gradlew runClient` to run KAMI Blue.

+Note: I don't recommend using runClient as sometimes it's wonky.
+If you have issues then do `./gradlew clean`

 ***